Home / Wandering Spiders / Southeastern Wandering (Anahita punctulata)

 DistributionKentucky, Georgia, Tennessee, and Alabama

-HabitatBurrows, ground, plants or even in fruits like bananas
+HabitatBurrows, ground, plants, or even fruits like bananas

 DietSmall insects